Peyton-C/ms5837-circuitpython/README.md

 # Important Information
 - This library will not be rececing any major updates or changes, I do not have access to the hardware anymore.
 - Certain functionality of the BlueRobotics Python library are missing or broken.
-- The BlueRobotics sensors lack pull-up resistors, which are required for i2C.
+- The BlueRobotics sensors lack pull-up resistors, which are required for i2C if your MCU/SBC doesn't have its own.